Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 If you want more time to explore the World War II wrecks, you can join Tour D.

-Coron Itinerary 5 Days
+5-Day Coron Itinerary

 Five days is a great amount of time to spend in Coron.
+You have time to complete all four island-hopping tours and go diving or parasailing.

 The best months to visit Coron are between November and April.
 The busiest months are in March and April.
 There is still a chance of rain in November, but there are fewer crowds.